 A special cream is applied to the BCC and the lesion is exposed to a special light (either laser or non-laser) several hours later.
 A chemical reaction between the cream and the light kills the cancer cells but not healthy cells.

 Imiquimod cream is a prescription medication that works by stimulating the immune system to release chemicals that help to destroy the cancer cells.
 Fluorouracil cream, also a prescription medication, kills cancer cells.
-Both topical medications are imiquimod cream (Aldara) and fluorouracil cream (Efudix).
+Both topical medications are imiquimod cream and fluorouracil cream.
 They are mainly effective against small superficial BCCs.

 Avoiding exposure to the sun is the best way to reduce the risk of developing a BCC.
 If exposure to the sun is unavoidable the Cancer Society of New Zealand recommends the following precautions:

-- Use a sunscreen that has sun protection factor of greater than SPF30.
+- Use a sunscreen that has sun protection factor of at least SPF30

-- Wear a wide brimmed hat and protective clothing.
+- Wear a wide brimmed hat, protective clothing and sunglasses

 - Avoid being out in the sun between 11am and 4pm